andyatkinson/andyatkinson.github.io/elasticsearch.md

   * Replica shard - a copy of a primary shard.
 Replica shards can be added to scale search requests.
 * Node - (servers) nodes serve primary or replica shards
 * Cluster - a collection of nodes
-* Deployment - this is [Elastic.co](https://www.elastic.co/) terminology that seems to be synonymous with cluster
+* Deployment (cluster) - this is [Elastic.co](https://www.elastic.co/) terminology that is synonymous with cluster.
+A deployment will contain an Elasticsearch cluster, as well as nodes for other services like Kibana.
+* Segment merging - how Elasticsearch processes deleted documents

 ## API Concepts